symfony/symfony-docs/security.rst

 At the end of every request (unless your firewall is ``stateless``), your ``User`` object is serialized to the session.
-At the beginning of the next request, it's deserialized and then passed to your user provider to "refresh" it (e.g. Doctrine queries for a fresh user).
+At the beginning of the next request, it is deserialized and then passed to your user provider to "refresh" it (e.g. Doctrine queries for a fresh user).

 Then, the two User objects (the original from the session and the refreshed User